 “Full Canvas” or “Half Canvas”?

 These are terms that describe the shape and extent of the canvas that is built into the jacket.

 In a full canvas jacket, the canvas covers the chest/lapel area and extends down the full length of the jacket ending at the hem.
 This is the most traditional way of constructing a jacket, requiring more materials and handwork than a half canvas jacket.

 Full canvas construction is the standard for our Classic Gold and Luxury Collections.
 Sportcoats can also be made with full canvas construction.

 In a half canvas suit, the canvas is built the same way as a full canvas, but it only extends a bit past the top buttonhole.
 This is a more modern approach to suit making.
 The rationale is that the canvas is most important in the chest and lapel area.
 Since most people only ever use the top buttonhole, that is the only one that needs extra reinforcement from the canvas.

-Half canvas construction is the standard for our Essential Collection and off the rack suiting separates.
+Half canvas construction is the standard for our Essential and Classic Collections, along with off the rack suiting separates.

 Frequently Asked Questions

 Q: “Will I feel the canvas through the lining?”

 A: No. The side of the canvas that faces the body is covered with a soft flannel cloth that prevents the rougher fibers of the canvas from rubbing against the lining.